mezeer/Instant-Pizza/README.md

 # Instant-Pizza
-repo for my 'instant pizza' website project
+Repo for my 'instant pizza' website project
+This project is part of my 'example websites' intended for Clients to get a good idea and feel for my work